-Throughout the semester you will take on a number of important duties as a practicum student.
-You will work with Dr. Rose, social psychology graduate students, as well as with other undergraduate students.
+Throughout the semester you will take on a number of important duties as a practicum student, although the specific duties may vary across undergraduate and graduate students.
 In general, you can expect to contribute 3 hours per week for every 1 credit hour you are registered for.
 Your schedule should be open and flexible enough to accommodate your commitment to this research practicum experience.